 - Consult with professionals.
 Once you are gone, you will not have a second chance to provide for your disabled adult child, so don’t wing it.
 Consult with a good financial planner, insurance specialist and Texas estate planning attorney.

-Call Shann M. Chaudhry for a Free Consultation
+Call Shann M. Chaudhry for an Affordable Consultation

 Your disabled child’s future depends on planning now.
-Call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for a free consultation.
+Call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for an affordable consultation.
 Our experienced Texas estate planning attorneys can help guide you and set up trusts.
 Contact us at (210) 646-9400 to schedule an appointment.